opea-project/docs/community/rfcs/24-10-20-OPEA-001-Haystack-Integration.md

     This component will receive an embedding and retrieve documents with similar emebddings using an OPEA retrieval microservice.

-4. GenAIEval

-    The evaluation, benchmark, and scorecard suite for OPEA, targeting for performance on throughput and latency, accuracy on popular evaluation harness, safety, and hallucination.

 ## Alternatives Considered

 n/a